US stocks move broadly lower as Ukraine tensions persist

-Stocks fell broadly in morning trading on Wall Street Thursday, chipping away at the weekly gains for major indexes.
+Stocks fell broadly in afternoon trading on Wall Street Thursday, chipping away at the weekly gains for major indexes.

 Markets have been unsettled all week by tensions in Ukraine, where Russian military forces have amassed at the border.
 U.S. President Joe Biden said there was a high risk that Russia would invade the country.